-The trend in spill performance across the two recorded years does show variation in spills, with an overall focus on spills during the autumn and winter months, when the indicator sites shown in Figure 5 suggest groundwater levels in the catchment were higher.
-This suggests a wider relationship between rainfall, elevated groundwater levels and spill frequency.
+The trend in spill performance across the two recorded years does show variation in spills, with an overall focus on spills during the autumn and winter months.
+The data suggests a wider relationship between rainfall, elevated groundwater levels and spill frequency.
+This is particularly evident for January figures where similar rainfall has generated different spill frequency.